Fernando-LRz/weather-app/README.md

 ```

 ## Configuration
- * An api key from RapidAPI GeoDB Cities is required and must be set in the GeoDBApi.tsx file, located at: src/api.
+ * A GeoDB Cities API key and an OpenWeather API key are required, both must be added to a .env file.
+There is a sample .env file in the project.

- * An api key from OpenWeather is required and must be set in the OpenWeatherApi.tsx file, located at: src/api.

 ## Run the app
 ```bash